Pupil Premium provides an opportunity to ensure a fair and inclusive education for all students

 The aim when using this funding is to enable accelerated progress with target groups, using a data-driven and evidence-based approach.
 It can be used to provide additional support in the classroom, raise aspirations and engage parents.

-At Irlam & Cadishead College we spend the funding specifically on additional educational support to raise the standards of attainment for disadvantaged students.
+At Irlam & Cadishead Academy we spend the funding specifically on additional educational support to raise the standards of attainment for disadvantaged students.
 We do this through:

 - Rigorously tracking and monitoring student attendance and progress